How do you use/inject Trulicity?

-Trulicity should be injected subcutaneously (under the skin) in the abdomen, thigh, or upper arm.
+Trulicity should be injected subcutaneously (under the skin) in one of the following injection sites: the abdomen, thigh, or upper arm.
 Your doctor or nurse should show you how to use the Trulicity single-dose pen before you attempt to self-administer it yourself.

 The pen is single use only and contains one dose of Trulicity.

 How do I give myself a Trulicity injection?

 Trulicity should be kept refrigerated at between 36°F to 46°F (2°C to 8°C) until it needs to be administered.

 Take your Trulicity Pen out of the refrigerator and let it warm up naturally to room temperature for 30 minutes.
 Do not put it in the microwave or use hot water to heat it.
 Do not shake the pen or remove the base cap just yet.

 - Wash your hands with soap and water.

 - Inspect the pen and make sure the liquid inside the pen looks clear and colorless.
 Do not use if the medicine is cloudy or discolored or contains particles.
 Also, check the expiry date located on the side of the pen and do not use if expired.

 - Choose an injection site and wipe it with an alcohol wipe.
 Let it dry.
 Do not use a site where the skin is discolored, bruised, broken, covered with a psoriatic lesion, or has a rash.
 Change (rotate) your injection site each week.

 - Make sure the indicator near the end of the pen points to locked.
 Pull the Trulicity base cap straight off.
 Do not touch the needle.